thomassuedbroecker/cloud-native-starter/workshop-one-service/README.md

 # Deploying Java Microservices to Kubernetes on IBM Cloud

-This workshop demonstrates how to build a microservice with Java and how to deploy it to Kubernets on the IBM Cloud.
+This workshop demonstrates how to build a microservice with Java and how to deploy it to Kubernetes on the IBM Cloud.

 The microservice is kept as simple as possible, so that it can be used as a starting point for other microservices.
 The microservice has been developed with Java EE and [Eclipse MicroProfile](https://microprofile.io/).